amitkr069/Greenway-health-projects-repo/README.md

 # Greenway-health-projects-repo

-This repository contains of the github repository links and the website links of the projects that is mentioned in my resume.
+This repository contains github repository links and the website links of the projects that is mentioned in my resume.

 1. Home AI device control commands
   Repo link - https://github.com/amitkr069/LLM-based-Home-AI-Device-Control